UtahTechEngineering/auto_grader/README.md

 The `AutoGraderParam` class also has several other global settings you can adjust.
 They are

+- `required_modules` - This is a list of strings containing all of the modules required to run your code.
+They will be imported before loading the data (i.e. objects) we will save.
 - `iterations` - The number of times to evaluate the test function (each time with different inputs).
 Default is `1e4`.
 - `tolerance` - The auto grader simply checks if the students solution is close to your provided solution.
 This variable defines how close they need to be.
 If the difference is less than this value then the students solution is considered correct.
 This helps account for issues like machine floating point precision errors.
 Default value is `1e-10`.
 - `total_average_report_blocks` - When the code is posted to Canvas a comment is added to a pull request on Github called `Feedback`.
 This comment gives details about the autograder's results.
 This includes a table listing each output and if it was correct or not.
 In my work, it is common for some outputs to begin correct, but then slowly diverge from the solution (i.e. persistant variables).
 So it is useful to debugging to see how the error changes over time.
 To that end I added a plot of sorts.
 It is a colored line for each output.
 Green represents an correct output and red represents an incorrect output.
 The darker the shade of red the larger the error is.
 The line is broken into `total_average_report_blocks` segments.
 So each segment represents the total error over `iterations/total_average_report_blocks` test cases.
 The default is `10`.
 Note that adding too many segments (i.e. blocks) may make this portion of the pull request comment difficult to read.